postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 Workspaces is an easy and efficient way to collaborate with a group of users to develop and test APIs.
 You can either organize your work in personal Workspaces or work with others in team Workspaces.
 Postman designed a set of features that unleashes the power and versatiltity Workspaces can provide.

-Read this topic to learn how to perform actions in Workspaces and how to use Workspaces to work with Postman elements.
+Read this topic to learn how to perform actions on Workspaces and how to use them to work with Postman elements.

 **Performing actions in Workspaces**